 Information Technology Project Management:

 Learners who want to pursue high-level corporate positions.
 Students learn to oversee application development from conception to launch.

 Graduates of mobile development programs often become mobile software developers.
 However, some graduaes work in management or web development positions.
 Professionals in these careers typically work in office environments and work regular office schedules.

 These professionals combine creativity with technical skills to create new software.
 Mobile development graduates research user needs and find ways to solve these problems with applications.
 Mobile software developers work with programmers and security experts.
 Most employers require these professionals to hold a bachelor’s degree.

 Computer and Information Systems Manager:

 After gaining about five years of work experience, graduates can manage information systems and teams.
-These professionals make some of the highest salaries in the industry.
-They oversee projects, hire new talent, and work with external vendors.
+These professionals earn some of the highest salaries in the industry.
+They oversee projects, hire new talent and work with external vendors.
 They may work as chief technology officers or IT directors for in-house technology teams.

 - Projected Growth Rate: 12%